 By David Striebinger

-David Striebinger represents District 2 on the Beaufort County School District board of education.
+David Striebinger is a District 2 Representative on the Beaufort County School Board.